HerArtistry/herartistry.github.io/_drafts/2015-02-07-Scalability4.md

 I first came across this in the excellent [8 lines of code presentation](add link) by Greg Young.
 Basically, you create a unified interface between your implementations and use closures to wrap your dependecies in the composition root.
 You can easily configure life management of your dependencies and inject the composed object into your applicable seams.
 This has been covered in several blogs so I am not going to delve into this any deeper.

 #### DRY (Don't Repeat Yourself)
 We all know the benefits of DRY, so I am not going to repeat them here, but in a SOA implementation DRY should be exhibited within the service boundaries only.
 This is because we go to great lengths to ensure that services are not coupled together and that the ripple effect of change is minimal; hence, re-using and sharing the same components risks undoing all that work.
 Besides, most of the time, these services grow to do things differently, and the once identical functionalites turn out not to be so similar after all.
-In my experience, if the .... talk about stable shared code and ok to copy n paste....

 Before digging deeper it is probably worth discussing how our system looks like as well as the internals of the services.